swcarpentry/shell-novice/01-filedir.md

 > What does the command `ls` do when used with the `-s` and `-h`
 > arguments?

-> ## Listing Recursively and By Time {.challenge}
+> ## Listing Recursively and By Time {.exercise]
 >
-> The command ls -R lists the contents of directories recursively, i.e., lists
-> their sub-directories, sub-sub-directories, and so on in alphabetical order
+> The command ls -R lists the contents of directories recursively, i.e., lists their sub-directories, sub-sub-directories,
-> at each level.
-The command ls -t lists things by time of last change, with
+> and so on in alphabetical order at each level.
+The command ls -t lists things by time of last change,
-> most recently changed files or directories first.
+> with most recently changed files or directories first.
-> In what order does ls -R -t display things?
-Hint: ls -l uses a long listing
-> format to view timestamps.
+> In what order does ls -R -t display things? {Hint: ls -l     use a long listing format to view timestamps}